W.J. Estelle Unit

 W. J. "Jim" Estelle Unit (E2, originally the Ellis II Unit) also known as the Estelle Supermax Penitentiary, is a prison located on Farm to Market Road 3478 in unincorporated Walker County, Texas, United States, 10 mi north of central Huntsville.
 The prison, with about 5459 acres of space, is operated by the Texas Department of Criminal Justice.
 The unit, which opened in June 1984, was named after Ward James "Jim" Estelle, a former prison director of Texas.

 The Estelle Unit has a geriatric facility, a program for physically handicapped inmates, a program for substance abuse, a high security unit, and a regional medical facility.
 The Estelle High Security Unit is a supermax facility.
-The current warden is Michael Britt, appointed in November, 2022.